 Used Solvent Recovery System and Recycling Waste Solvent Benefits

 - Reduce virgin solvent purchases

 - Reduce solvent chemical waste

 - Reduce effects on hazardous waste generator permit status

 - Obtain quicker ROI on capital equipment when using safer yet more expensive engineered solvents like Dupont Vertrel or 3M™ Novec™ engineered fluids.

 Inline Vapor Degreaser Integration

-While vapor degreasers inheritantly distill solvents further distillation of just the vapor degreaser boil sump can extend the life and reduce consumption of solvents.
-Automated integration of a solvent recovery system with a vapor degreaser is typically very simple with no vapor degreaser modifications: pull from the drain of the boil sump and exit distilled solvents into the rinse sump or water separator.
-Waste is then stored in the solvent recycler for easy disposal and allows the degreaser to continue continuous use without down time to clean the boil sump.
-With solvent recovery systems, solvent boil down and change out intervals can be increased by 200%.
+While vapor degreasers inherently distill solvents, further distillation of just the vapor degreaser boil sump can extend the life and reduce consumption of solvents.
+Automated integration of a solvent recovery system with a vapor degreaser is typically very simple, with no vapor degreaser modifications: pull from the drain of the boil sump and exit distilled solvents into the rinse sump or water separator.
+Waste is then stored in the solvent recycler for easy disposal.
+This permits continuous use of the degreaser without down time to clean the boil sump.
+With solvent recovery systems, solvent boil down and change-out intervals can be increased by 200%.

-Solvent recycling and recovery systems can greatly reduce costs, hazardous waste disposal, solvent consumption while increasing process stability and operation.
+Solvent recycling machines and solvent recovery systems can greatly reduce costs, hazardous waste disposal, and solvent consumption while increasing process stability and operation.